Corrections of light exposures for gain, bias, dark and flat-field frames.

 A process for create of Mij is complex.
 One strongly depends on values intended to by masked and on a masked image itself.
 Therefore there is no an unique way, how to prepare it.

-Subtract dark120.fits from set of files halley_*.fits (backup originals as halley_*.fits~):
+Subtract dark120.fits from set of files halley_*.fits.
+Originals are untouched, results are saved as halley_*_corr.fits~):

 $ munipack phcorr -dark dark120.fits halley_*.fits

-Subtract dark120.fits from set of files halley_*.fits and store results in /tmp directory:
+Subtract dark120.fits from set of files halley_*.fits and store results, with identical filenames, in /tmp directory.

 $ munipack phcorr -t /tmp -dark dark120.fits halley_*.fits